dotnet/csharplang/proposals/records.md

 The `Clone` method returns the result of a call to a constructor with the same signature as the copy constructor.

+## Positional record members

+In addition to the above members, records with a parameter list ("positional records") have the following members:

+### Primary Constructor

+A record type has a public constructor whose signature corresponds to the value parameters of the type declaration.
+This is called the primary constructor for the type, and causes the implicitly declared default class constructor, if present, to be suppressed.
+It is an error to have a primary constructor and a constructor with the same signature already present in the class.

+At runtime the primary constructor

+1. executes the instance field initializers appearing in the class-body; and then invokes the base class constructor with no arguments.

+1. initializes compiler-generated backing fields for the properties corresponding to the value parameters (if these properties are compiler-provided

+### Properties

+For each record parameter of a record type declaration there is a corresponding public property member whose name and type are taken from the value parameter declaration.
+If no concrete (i.e. non-abstract) property with a get accessor and with this name and type is explicitly declared or inherited, it is produced by the compiler as follows:

+For a record struct or a record class:

+* A public `get` and `init` auto-property is created (see separate `init` accessor specification).
+Its value is initialized during construction with the value of the corresponding primary constructor parameter.
+Each "matching" inherited abstract property's get accessor is overridden.

 ## `with` expression

 A `with` expression is a new expression using the following syntax.